Haneke/Haneke/README.md

 ### Disk cache

 A format can have disk cache by setting the `diskCapacity` property with a value greater than 0.
-Haneke will take care of evicting from disk the least recently used images of the format when the disk capacity is surpassed.
+Haneke will take care of evicting the least recently used images of the format from the disk cache when the disk capacity is surpassed.

 ### Preload policy

-When configured, Haneke will add some or all images cached on disk to the memory cache when a format is registered.
+When registering a format, Haneke will load none, some or all images cached on disk into the memory cache based on the preload policy of the format.

-If an image of the corresponding format is requested before preloading finishes, Haneke will cancel preloading to give priority to the request.
-To make the most of this feature it's recommended to register formats on startup.

 The available preload policies are:

 * `HNKPreloadPolicyNone`: No images will be preloaded.
 * `HNKPreloadPolicyLastSession`: Only images from the last session will be preloaded.
 * `HNKPreloadPolicyAll`: All images will be preloaded.

+If an image of the corresponding format is requested before preloading finishes, Haneke will cancel preloading to give priority to the request.
+To make the most of this feature it's recommended to register formats on startup.

-Preloading only applies to formats that use disk cache.
+Preloading only applies to formats that have disk cache.

 ### Pre and post resize blocks